Quantum Circuits for Isometries: Decomposition schemes for isometries

 \subsection{Decomposition of isometries using the decomposition scheme of Knill}

 In this section we combine the decomposition scheme for isometries of Knill~\cite{Knill} and the state preparation scheme described in~\cite{3}.
 The main result is as follows.

 \begin{thm} Let $m$ and $n$ be natural numbers with $n \geqslant 5$ and $m \leqslant n$ and $V$ be an $m$ to $n$ isometry.
-There exists a decomposition of $V$ in terms of single-qubit gates and \cnots{} such that the number of \cnot{} gates required satisfies\footnote{The exact count for this decomposition can be obtained by replacing $\cO(n^2)$ by $16n^2-60n+42$}
+There exists a decomposition of $V$ in terms of single-qubit gates and \cnots{} such that the number of \cnot{} gates required satisfies\footnote{A more precise count for this decomposition can be obtained by replacing $\cO(n^2)$ by $16n^2-60n+42$ (similarly in the two equations below).}